ADBeveridge/lumenza/README.md

 # Lumenza
-Lumenza is an photo management API for managing a database of photos, based off of libospl.
+Lumenza is an photo manager based off of [libospl](https://github.com/libospl/libospl).

-## Documentation
-For now, all documentation will be found here.
+This crate is the half of two main parts:

+The crate manages all the photos and does all the background things like importing.
+All the info is stored in the database.
+This part is cross-platform.
+The user interface, communicating with this crate, is the other half.
+This permits photo libraries to be synced independently because the photo management is the same across all possible platforms.

+Additional crates can provide geolocation or providing AI-based tagging.